 Ref Question Assessment 10.
 Can you demonstrate that the transport and other infrastructure needed to support each growth area or strategic site identified in the local plan policies update: (i) can be funded and delivered; and (ii) is supported by the relevant providers/ delivery agents in terms of funding and timescales indicated?
 Have you identified the extent of any funding gap?
 If so, are you able to explain why you are confident that any gap can be addressed?
-Score: +2 Reason for score: This information is set out in the Infrastructure Delivery Plan, a summary of which is included within the plan itself.
+Reason for score: This information is set out in the Infrastructure Delivery Plan, a summary of which is included within the plan itself.
 The IDP has been supported by discussions with infrastructure providers.
 It is worth noting that, in general, because sites in Reading are geographically small and within the urban fabric of Reading, the infrastructure needs are often in terms of placing greater pressure on existing infrastructure rather than generating a need for site-specific infrastructure.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None

-Table 3.3: Local Plan Soundness and Quality Assessment - Process and outcomes
+Table 4.3: Local Plan Soundness and Quality Assessment - Process and outcomes

 Ref Key questions Assessment E. What are the cross boundary strategic matters affecting your local plan policies update?
 List these.
 The following cross boundary strategic matters have been identified in the Duty to Co-operate Statement: Housing needs and provision, needs and provision for gypsies and travellers, needs and provision for economic development and town centres, strategic transport infrastructure needs and provision, strategic education infrastructure needs and provision, strategic healthcare needs and provision, strategic landscape considerations, strategic biodiversity considerations, strategic flooding considerations, climate change and mitigation, open space and recreation provision, historic environment, tall buildings and strategic views, utilities infrastructure needs and provision, University of Reading, planning within the Detailed Emergency Planning Zone for AWE Burghfield, planning for minerals, planning for waste 11.
 Does your Duty to Cooperate Statement(s) of Common Ground: (i) identify these issues; (ii) identify the bodies you have engaged with or continue to engage with; and (iii) clearly set out not just the process, but the outcomes of this engagement highlighting areas of agreement and of difference?
-Score: +1 Reason for score: Likely to meet these outcomes, but Statements of Common Ground with key duty to co-operate partners not yet in place Implications of taking no further action: Without Statements of Common Ground it will be difficult to demonstrate compliance with the duty to co-operate which would be an issue at examination.
-Mitigation/action required to move scale to right: Signed Statements with at least the authorities bordering Reading, and others where necessary.
-Reviewer comments: None
+Score: +1 Reason for score: The Statements of Common Ground with Wokingham Borough Council, West Berkshire District Council, Bracknell Forest Council and South Oxfordshire District Council/Vale of White Horse District Council identify these issues and outline the engagement.
+Statements of Common Ground were not considered necessary for every duty to co-operate partner, and the engagement with all partners is summarised in the Duty to Co-Operate Statement.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None